mletkin/JavaSamples/README.md

 when acccessing an object through generics.

 ## finit state machine as fluent interface (german language only)
-The package 'org.ully.samples.bzkw' is an example of a finit state machine implemented with java interfaces only.
+The package `org.ully.samples.bzkw` is an example of a finit state machine implemented with java interfaces only.
 The sample illustrates that a fluent interface system (as used by assertJ or Mockito) can be represented by a finite state machine.
 States are represented by interfaces, transitions by methods.